Spiritual Imagination and the Nativity

 … you encountered any version of the Christmas story, you remembered to make room in your awareness for the Spirit – because otherwise “there is no room in the inn for such a mystery?”

-Based on Richard Rohr’s Advent teachings as well as the Ignatian practice of using our spiritual imaginations, this weekly retreat will use storytelling, music and guided visualization to bring participants deep into the heart of the meaningful metaphors of the Christmas story.
+Based on Richard Rohr’s Advent teachings as well as the Ignatian practice of imaginative prayer, this weekly retreat will use storytelling, music and guided visualization to bring participants deep into the heart of the meaningful metaphors of the Christmas story.

 Past participants of this Advent retreat said: